vitessio/website/content/en/docs/16.0/user-guides/schema-changes/managed-online-schema-changes.md

 All `ALTER` strategies leave artifacts behind.
 Whether successful or failed, either the original table or the _ghost_ table is left still populated at the end of the migration.
 Vitess explicitly makes sure the tables are not dropped at the end of the migration.
 This is for two reasons:

 - Make the table/data still available for a while, and
-- in MySQL pre `8.0.23`, a `DROP TABLE` operation can be dangerous in production as it commonly locks the buffer pool for a substantial period.
+- In MySQL pre `8.0.23`, a `DROP TABLE` operation can be dangerous in production as it commonly locks the buffer pool for a substantial period.

 The tables are kept for 24 hours after migration completion.
 Vitess automatically cleans up those tables as soon as a migration completes (either successful or failed).
 You will normally not need to do anything.